-- In your IDE, open File > New Project and select Cloud Code: Cloud Run.
+- In your IDE, open File > New Project and then select Cloud Code: Cloud Run.

-Once you click Finish, Cloud Code will clone your chosen template, open your newly created project for use, and create necessary Cloud Run run configurations.
+Cloud Code clones the sample application, opens your newly created project for use, and creates the necessary Cloud Run run configurations.

 Deploying your service to Cloud Run

 Choose the automatically created run configuration, Cloud Run: Deploy, from the Run/Debug configurations selector in the Navigation bar.

 If you're running this quickstart on Apple M-series silicon, your application is built using Cloud Build.
 For information about Cloud Build pricing, see Pricing.